mit09m/Gesture/README.md

 # Gesture

-New technique for pose estimation will be implemented
+New technique for pose estimation using neural networks.